EmmyMorris/enigma/README.md

 # Enigma

 ## About
-Enigma is a Ruby program that allows a user to encrypt messages using a series of letter shifts using the CLI.
-Enigma can also decrypt encrypted messages using a key and date.
-It can also crack the encryption code using just the message and date to decrypt messages for which no key is given.
+Enigma is a solo project using Ruby to build a tool for cracking an encryption algorithm based on Alan Turing's enigma machine.
+Enigma allows a user to encrypt messages using a series of letter shifts using the command line interface.

 ## Local Setup